Bill Murray says inappropriate behaviour allegations have been “quite an education”

 Being Mortal is Aziz Ansari’s directorial debut and a complaint against Murray was filed last month, with Searchlight Pictures immediately investigating.
 In a letter to cast and crew, they wrote: “After reviewing the circumstances, it has been decided that production cannot continue at this time,” with no other information given.

 “I had a difference of opinion with a woman I’m working with.
 I did something I thought was funny, and it wasn’t taken that way,” Murray explained to CNBC about the incident.
-“The company, the movie studio, wanted to do the right thing, so they wanted to check it all out, investigate it. and so they stopped the production.”
+“The company, the movie studio, wanted to do the right thing.
+They wanted to check it all out and so they stopped the production.”

 Murray went on to say that the incident had been “quite an education for me.
 The world is different than it was when I was a little kid.
 What I always thought was funny as a little kid isn’t necessarily the same as what’s funny now.
 Things change and the times change, so it’s important for me to figure it out.”